SteveLTN/https-portal/README.md

 ## Troubleshooting

-If you found your certificates are not chained correctly, please run the container again with the follow setting once:
+If you find your certificates are not chained correctly, please run the container again with the follow setting once:

 ```yaml